MSc Nutrition, Physical Activity and Public HealthFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 Work is assessed through written assignments, presentations, written reports or research proposals.
 There are no formal examinations.
-All units are compulsory along with a research dissertation.
+All units are compulsory, along with a research dissertation.
 Part-time students will be guided in their choice of units for each year of study.

 - Determinants of Physical Activity and Eating Behaviour